rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 	_Installing the FEZ hat Nuget package_

-1. Add a reference to the FEZ HAT library namespace in the _MainPage.xaml.cs_ file:
+1. Next, add a reference to the FEZ HAT library namespace in the _MainPage.xaml.cs_ file:

 	````C#
 	using GHIElectronics.UWP.Shields;